sherwin-ad/my_tutorials/kodekloud/CKA Certification Course – Certified Kubernetes Administrator/Certified Kubernetes Administrator Laboratory.md

+# CLUSTER MAINTENANCE

-# CLUSTER MAINTENANCE, PRACTICE TEST OS UPGRADES
+## PRACTICE TEST OS UPGRADES

 1. Let us explore the environment first.
 How many nodes do you see in the cluster?